A Hanky Panky cocktail is a pre-prohibition drink made with just three ingredients: gin, sweet vermouth and Fernet-Branca. It's easy to make at home!

 Ingredients you'll need

-- Gin: I like Hendricks, but choose your favorite brand.
+- Gin: I like Hendricks, but choose your favorite brand of dry gin.

 - Sweet vermouth: There are endless choices!
 Dolin and Noilly Prat are widely available, but try some small-batch producers when you can.